XRC Toolkit

 Impact

-All student projects at the XR Collaboratory are now implemented as packages following the XRC Toolkit guidelines.
+Student projects are implemented as packages following the XRC Toolkit guidelines.

 Assignments and group projects in our courses are often implemented as XRC Toolkit-compliant packages.